diehlpk/diehlpk.github.io/cv/index.md

 4. -- , Simulation of wave propagation and impact damage in brittle materials using the peridynamics technique.
 11th.
 World Congress on Computational Mechanics (WCCM XI), 20.07-25.07 2014, Barcelona, Spain.
-5. -- , Sensivity study for wave propagation and impact damage in brittle materials using peridynamics.
+5. -- , Sensitivity study for wave propagation and impact damage in brittle materials using peridynamics.
 ASME International mechanical Engineering Congress and Exposition, 14.11-20.11 2014, Montreal, Canada.
 6. -- , Efficient particle-based simulation of dynamic cracks and fractures in ceramic material.
 GPU Technology Conference 2014, 24.03-27.03 2014, San Francisco, US.